androb/deliverables/interviewplaybook/examples/medical-assistant/medical-assistant-final.md

 Candidates must show they can work effectively with team members across roles and departments, which is essential for delivering comprehensive patient care.
+This competency assesses their ability to contribute positively to team dynamics and patient outcomes.

 ### Lead Question